AutoSponge/wc-presentation/presentation/slides/040-expressions.md

 ##Expressions and Filters

-We can do more than just read data from the model
+We can do more than just read

+from the model

 ```markup
 <paper-progress value="{{ selected + 1 }}">